-In response to COVID-19, we have seen a 76% increase in individual and family visits at the food bank and home deliveries.
+In response to our community demands, we have seen an increase in individual and family visits at the food bank and home deliveries.
 Our weekend supplemental meal program to Arlington School District students has increase by more than 400% in the past two years.
 We simply would not be able to provide basic emergency and supplemental foods needs without the community’s financial support and volunteer labor.

-Volunteers are needed daily and carefully scheduled to allow for optimal social distancing standards.
+Volunteers are needed daily and scheduled to provide consist services for smooth operating standards and customer service.
 To continue providing a safe work environment for all volunteers and keep the warehouse safe and operational, we respectfully ask you to follow our schedule.
 Please do not show up unannounced to volunteer at the food bank.
 This will allow us to maintain proper social distancing standards.
 It is also important to understand if you are scheduled to volunteer we rely on you to show up.

 Things to expect when you volunteer include: Preparation for distribution services by sorting & crating foods; packing supplementary meal packs for students enrolled in free/reduced meals with Arlington School District; being available for receiving, sorting, and crating inventory; some tasks include lift heavy loads - up to 50 pounds; administrative/office support; cleaning/sanitizing/organizing warehouse; client shopping/serving during distribution; home deliveries - pending appropriate driving qualifications/insurance/background checks.

 We ask you to discern about your personal environment, considering what you may potentially bring to the food bank and understand what you could possibly take ‘home’ from the food bank before applying to volunteer.
 You should expect to come in contact with a large number of individuals.
-Face covers, disposable gloves, hand washing facilities, hand sanitizer and cleaning agents are readily available, recommended and used frequently.
-If you have any questions you'd like answered before completing an application, you may contact us at 360.435.1631 or firstname.lastname@example.org.
+Face covers, disposable gloves, hand washing facilities, hand sanitizer and cleaning agents are readily available, and recommended for your safety.
+If you have any questions you'd like answered before completing an application, you may contact us firstname.lastname@example.org.

 Recommended volunteer opportunities are 3 hours in length.
 To apply to volunteer, complete the online application.
 Please read and sign/submit the Work Requirements and Civil Rights Training Checklist.
 Please follow-up with an email letting us know when you can start and your preferred times.